Video99 is one of very few business who can handle the rare and fragile MII professional format.

 YUV-AVI format files on hard disk or USB stick.
 Just email

 me to discuss your requirements.

 Please note that I cannot handle the earlier M format (used VHS tapes) which may not have even been released in the UK.
 If recorded on equipment from another country, see the Television systems explained.
 Only PAL recordings are accepted for MII.

 Just email me with your details and requirements and I'll reply promptly with all the information you require.

 We have a new and easy order page, just select what kind of tapes you have and supply your details.
 It's a personal service I offer, not like some of the big video editing houses.
-I understand that in many cases you will not be able to tell how much material is on the original recordings.
+I understand that in many cases you will not be able to tell how much material is on the tapes.

 needs their tapes returned once they have the transfers, but if you do,